Multi-level Chaotic Maps for 3D Textured Model Encryption: Multi-level 3D Model Encryption

 \subsection{Polygons Encryption}

 The polygons (taking the triangle as an example) in a 3D textured model are in the form of a list of triplets:

 where $(A_i,B_i,C_i)$ represents the 3 vertices of a triangle in the form of the indices of vertices. $1\leq i\leq M, 1\leq A_i, B_i,C_i\leq N$. $N$ is the number of the vertices.
-We use the 3D Lu mapping defined in Eq. \ref{eq:Lu} to produce a random vector with dimensions of $3M$:
+We use the 2D Arnold's Cat map defined in Eq. \ref{eq:Arnold1} and \ref{eq:Arnold2} to produce a random vector with dimensions of $3M$:

 We make the element to element correspondences between $P$ and $LP$:

 Then we make ascending sort of $LP$.
 The sorted $LP$ is denoted as $LP^{sort}$.
 According to the new order in $LP^{sort}$, we reorder the element in $P$ using the correspondences described in Eq. \ref{eq:correspond}.
 The vector with new order of $P$ is denoted as $P'$.